Updated: Jun 21

 The subtypes include

-Today's standard of care treatment for soft-tissue sarcoma includes surgery, combined with radiation therapy.
+Today's standard of care treatment for soft-tissue sarcoma includes surgery often combined with radiation therapy.

-If the cancer cells are not completely removed - especially if they are in locations that make surgery with large margins difficult- the chance of local recurrence for soft tissue sarcoma is very high.
+If the cancer cells are not completely removed - especially in locations that make surgery with large margins difficult- the chance of local recurrence for soft tissue sarcoma can be very high.

 Is there a way to stop the spread of soft tissue sarcoma?

-A group of scientists and veterinary oncologists are investigating a new IL-12 based immunotherapy treatments which may help prevent recurrence after surgery.
+One study, led by researchers at Northwestern University and a veterinary oncologist at the University of Missouri, is investigating a new IL-12 based immunotherapy treatment which may help prevent recurrence after surgery.

 What's IL-12 ?